w3c/webextensions/proposals/split_tabs_proposal.md

 ### Behavior

-If a tab isn’t currently in a split, the splitId will be -1, otherwise it will have a unique value that represents the split.
-All tabs in the split will have the same identifier.
+If a tab isn’t currently in a Split View, the splitId will be -1, otherwise it will have a unique value that represents the Split View.
+All tabs in the Split View will have the same identifier.

-When split tabs are visible to the user, one of the tabs will be denoted as active with a unique visual treatment.
-That is the only tab that will return as active, even if the other half of the split is visible.
+When Split Views are visible to the user, one of the tabs will be denoted as active with a unique visual treatment.
+That is the only tab that will return as active, even if the other half of the Split View is visible.

 ### New Permissions